antongolub/npm-registry-firewall/README.md

 cache: {              // Optional.
 Defaults to no-cache (null)
   ttl: 5,             // Time to live in minutes.
 Specifies how long resolved pkg directives will live.
   evictionTimeout: 1, // Cache invalidation period in minutes.
 Defaults to cache.ttl.
-  name: 'unique',     // If and only if you use the same rules for several firewall entrypoints (multi-port proxy)
-                      // you can slighly optimise resource consupmtion by sharing the cache.
-Defaults to `randId()`
   limit: 1000000      // Optional.
 Max cache size in bytes.
 Defaults to Infinity }
 ```